 Benjamin C. Dunlap, Jr. brings considerable experience to his practice, concentrating in business and employment law for companies ranging in size from startups to major national corporations and nonprofits as well as public utility and related work for railroad clients.
 He has received an AV Preeminent® Martindale-Hubbell® Peer Review Rating in his primary practice areas of administrative and employment/labor law and litigation, making him part of a select group of lawyers ranked by their peers at the highest level of professional excellence.

-Ben represents a major insurance holding company in contractual matters, including marketing and partnership agreements, as well as employment and benefits issues.
-Ben is a member of the company’s labor negotiating team and provides counsel on labor issues.
-He represents the company on provider terminations, as well as on coverage issues for groups.
+Ben represents a major insurance holding company in contractual matters, including vendor, marketing and partnership agreements, as well as employment and benefits issues.
+He also represents the company on provider terminations and coverage issues for groups.

 Ben’s work with smaller companies encompasses contract drafting and litigation, including franchise agreements.
 He regularly drafts employment, termination and independent contractor agreements for clients and handles litigation involving such contracts.
 He assists small to mid-size companies in the area of intellectual property rights, including trademark applications and renewals as well as copyright consultation.
 He handles disputes with the Attorney General Office of Consumer Protection, and employment disputes before the Pennsylvania Human Relations Commission and the Equal Employment Opportunity Commission as well as in state and federal courts.

 - General Counsel for a member benefit organization with operations throughout North America.